 These are only some examples of impermissible and permissible benefits.
 The area of extra benefits is very complex and we do not want SVSU student-athletes to inadvertently do something that jeopardizes their eligibility.
-That is why the athletics compliance office encourages student-athletes to ask questions prior to accepting a benefit if they have any questions about whether or not it is permissible.
+That is why the athletics compliance office encourages student-athletes to ask questions prior to accepting a benefit.

 - Student-athletes should be paid (1) only for work actually performed, and (2) at a rate commensurate with the going rate in that locality for similar services.

 - Student-athletes should be provided only those benefits, like free uniforms or meals during work hours, that are provided to all employees.